american citizen greatness

 Yet the United States has none of these systematic disincentives.

 The United States relies on basic I-9 verification and employer-sponsored visas (like H-1B with lottery/caps) without mandatory citizen-priority rules, labor market testing in most sectors, or employer-paid levies on non-citizen hires.
-This leaves American workers without the structural protections many peer nations provide.
+This leaves American citizen workers without the structural protections many peer nations provide.

 That changes now.